Panauti to Namobuddha Day Hike - 1 Day

 Panauti, a charming village situated in the Kavrepalanchok District, belongs to the Bagmati Province.
 It is renowned for its rich history and picturesque surroundings.
 Situated approximately 32 kilometers/19.8839 miles southeast of the capital city, Kathmandu, Panauti, known for its rich cultural heritage, ancient temples, and well-preserved traditional Newari architecture, is a renowned destination.

-• Brahmayani Temple: Brahmayani Temple is an important temple located in Panauti.
+• Brahmayani Temple is an important temple located in Panauti.
 It is dedicated to the goddess Brahmayani.
 The temple is a significant religious site due to its architecture and tranquil environment.

-• Panauti Museum: The Panauti Museum is in the main square, and is a small museum that displays a collection of artifacts, sculptures, and historical items that are significant to the culture and history of Panauti.
+• Panauti Museum is in the main square and is a small museum that displays a collection of artifacts, sculptures, and historical items that are significant to the culture and history of Panauti.

-• Indra Jatra Festival: Indra Jatra Festival is one of the most important festivals in Panauti, known for its vibrant celebrations.
+• Indra Jatra Festival is one of the most important festivals in Panauti, known for its vibrant celebrations.
 The festival brings the town to life with processions, cultural dances, and rituals.

 • Panauti is renowned for its well-preserved traditional Newari architecture, characterized by exquisitely carved windows, doors, and courtyards.
 The experience of walking through the narrow lanes of the village is reminiscent of a journey back in time.